 In 2011, my mother sold our family home.
-It was a beautiful, spacious home with a big backyard and an inground pool.
+It was a beautiful, spacious house with a big backyard and an inground pool.
 Saying goodbye was tough for all of us, especially for my mother, who poured her heart and soul into our home for 45 years.
-The memories were plentiful: Birthday parties (for kids and grandkids), bridal showers and post-wedding hangouts, sweet sixteen parties, baby showers and gathering after funerals.
-Add to those holiday dinners, nighttime swims and cozy family room fires.
-Our home was a hub for sharing happiness, sadness and everything in between.
+The memories were plentiful: birthday parties (for kids and grandkids), bridal showers and post-wedding hangouts, sweet sixteen parties, baby showers, and gathering after funerals.
+Add to that holiday dinners, nighttime swims, and cozy family room fires, and our home was a hub for sharing happiness, sadness, and everything in between.

 Downsizing brings up all kinds of emotions.

 As we age, many of us are making the choice to downsize but may be reluctant to just give or throw away our possessions.
 There’s a huge emotional connection that can make giving things away difficult.

 When her three boys left for college, my sister, Kelly Porter, downsized from a single-family four-bedroom to a moderately-sized townhouse closer to the city.
 “It was really hard parting with the tricycles, water guns, and all the memorable items from the boys’ earlier years,” she wrote of that time.
 “The emotional connection was real, and giving a few things away was hard.”

 Kelly managed her emotional attachment to items by downsizing in phases.
 “We packed things up, labeled them, kept them for a while and then revisited each item to make a final decision about whether to keep, donate, sell or dump,” Kelly said.
 “Working in phases gave us more time to think about what to do with each item.”
 Once Kelly and her family made the decision about how to handle each item, she wrote a list and put things into categories.
 One by one, each item found a buyer, beneficiary, or the dump.

 Kelly and her husband are now downsized, settled and happy empty nesters.